 According to accounts from those who successfully escaped, civilians in the inner section of the city face unsafe conditions.

 "Food supplies are limited and tightly controlled.
-Medicines are exhausted and many families have no choice but to rely on dirty andunsafe water sources
+Medicines are exhausted and many families have no choice but to rely on dirty and unsafe water sources," Ms. Grande said.

 IS militants in the city center have reportedly imposed a curfew, forbidding people to leave their homes in a supposed attempt to use them as human cover.